 Patients in Study 8 were permitted a maximum of two antiepileptic drugs (AEDs) in addition to topiramate tablets or placebo.
 In Study 8, patients were stabilized on optimum dosages of their concomitant AEDs during an 8-week baseline phase.
 Patients who experienced at least six partial onset seizures, with or without secondarily generalized seizures, during the baseline phase were randomly assigned to placebo or topiramate in addition to their other AEDs.

 Following randomization, patients began the double-blind phase of treatment.
-Patients received active drug beginning at 25 or 50 mg per day; the dose was then increased by 25 mg to 150 mg per day increments every other week until the assigned dosage of 125, 175, 225 or 400 mg per day based on patients' weight to approximate a dosage of 6 mg/kg/day per day was reached, unless intolerance prevented increases.
+Patients received active drug beginning at 25 or 50 mg per day; the dose was then increased by 25 mg to 150 mg per day increments every other week until the assigned dosage of 125, 175, 225 or 400 mg per day based on patients' weight to approximate a dosage of 6 mg/kg/day was reached, unless intolerance prevented increases.
 After titration, patients entered an 8-week stabilization period.

 Immediate-Release: Adjunctive Therapy In Patients With Primary Generalized Tonic-Clonic Seizures